 2. Work with a Family Member or Care Professional

 One thing that can make caring for a family member remotely that much more difficult is in the event that there are no other family members or close friends living near your elderly parent whom you can rely on to update you about care and to provide support.
 If this is the case, it may be beneficial to arrange a care manager or geriatric social worker or to hire a nurse or other healthcare professional who can coordinate care and keep you in the loop.

 3. Schedule Regular Check-ins with All Interested Parties

 Traveling back and forth can be time-consuming and expensive, and depending on your professional or family situation, traveling back and forth regularly may not be possible.
 But that doesn’t mean that you shouldn’t take time to check in all interested parties.
 With the internet today, having a face-to-face phone call with loved ones across the country is easier than ever before, and something you should plan on doing regularly with your elderly parent.
 In addition, you should also converse regularly with all other interested parties, including healthcare providers, your siblings, and family living near your parent.
 The more you talk and plan when it comes to healthcare and how to approach your parent’s care, the smoother implementing care will be.

 Caring for a Parent from Far Away Is Challenging

 There is no doubt that caring for a parent from far away can be extremely challenging.
 Contacting your state’s agency on aging or ombudsman or an elder law attorney may be helpful in learning more about effective elder care options.
-At United Energy Workers Healthcare, we can answer any questions that you have about the federal EEOICPA program and RECA claims – we provide free home healthcare services to beneficiaries of these programs.
+At United Energy Workers Healthcare and Four Corners Health Care, we can answer any questions that you have about the federal EEOICPA program and RECA claims – we provide free home healthcare services to beneficiaries of these programs.
 Please feel free to reach out to us at your convenience.